bollu/llvm-multidim-array-indexing-proposal/RFC.md

 `i = s0 - 1 = 2`, and `j = s1 - 1 = 5`.

 The largest index will be `ix(i=2, j=5, n0=8, n1=9, o0=4, o1=6) = 8*2+8*4+5+6=59`.
-Since `59 < 72`, we are clearly at _legal_ array indeces, by C semantics!
+Since `59 < 72`, we are clearly at _legal_ array indices, by C semantics!

-The definition of the semantics of the language **changed the illegal multidimensional access** (which is illegal since it exceeds the `n1` dimension), into a **legal flattened 1D access** (which is legal since the flattened array indeces are inbounds).
+The definition of the semantics of the language **changed the illegal multidimensional access** (which is illegal since it exceeds the `n1` dimension), into a **legal flattened 1D access** (which is legal since the flattened array indices are inbounds).

 LLVM has no way of expressing these two different semantics.
 Hence, we are forced to: